JerMej1s/tic_tac_toe_challenge/README.md

 During the game, on each human player's turn, the program calculates the probability that the human player will win the game based on the current state of the game board:
   * First, the program will generate a `set` of all possible permutations of the five Xs and four Os on the board.
-    * 📢 Note that this set contains duplicate boards and invalid game boards, and thus, is significantly larger than a set containing all possible game outcomes, and impacts the accuracy of the calculated probability.
+    * 📢 Note that this set contains duplicate boards and invalid game boards, and thus, is significantly larger than a set containing all possible game outcomes, which impacts the accuracy of the calculated probability.
   * Next, the program will check whether each board is a valid future state of the current board.
     * A `zip()` function is used to iterate over each non-empty cell in the current board and the corresponding cell in each "possible" board at the same time.
 If the cells do not match, the board is eliminated as a possible end-state.
   * Of the remaining boards, the program will determine and count those which result in a win for the current player.